songfj/purephp/README.md

 ## Requirements

 * Apache server
-* PHP 5.2 or greater
+* PHP 5.2 or later (PHP 5.3.3 or later for unit tests)

 ## Setup